izzystu/geo-change-risk/README.md

 ## Cloud Deployment

+The architecture is multi-cloud portable via DI-swappable provider interfaces (`IObjectStorageService`, `ISchedulerService`, `IPipelineExecutor`, `ILlmService`).
+See [docs/multi-cloud-strategy.md](docs/multi-cloud-strategy.md) for Azure and GCP deployment paths.

+### AWS (Live)

-The platform deploys to AWS with a single script.
-See [docs/aws-deployment.md](docs/aws-deployment.md) for the full deployment guide.
+Fully implemented and deploys with a single script.
+See [docs/aws-deployment.md](docs/aws-deployment.md) for the full guide.

 ```powershell
 .\deployments\aws\scripts\deploy.ps1